-After the Microship project ran out of steam for a decade in 2002, I had the urge to get on the water without any more complexity than necessary.
+When the Microship project ran out of steam in 2002 after a decade of work, I had the urge to get on the water without any more complexity than necessary.
 Of course, that is a highly subjective subject, and with my technomadic affliction it would not do to merely hop in a kayak and paddle around.
-I obviously needed a solar power system, location tracking, data and voice communications, lighting, navigation, power for a laptop, and general comfort facilities… but I didn’t want to turn it into another ambitious decade-long project like the Microship.
+I obviously needed a solar power system, location tracking, data and voice communications, lighting, navigation, power for a laptop, and general comfort facilities… but I didn’t want to turn it into another ambitious open-ended project like the Microship.
 This was the result… an inflatable kayak named Bubba, carrying three waterproof electronics boxes tied together by a cable harness.
 I had a ball with it, and wrote this article focusing on the packet APRS tracking system.

 by Steven K. Roberts, N4RVE

 Our familiar off-the-shelf packet radio gear is nifty but delicate stuff, not the kind of hardware that can take heavy environmental abuse.
 This isn’t a problem in the shack or for mobile applications, but have you ever wanted to take a tracker into the jungle or paddle it through dumping surf?
 This article describes a packet rig that is regularly exposed to salt water, along with the robust power system that supports it.

 APRS is a strange phenomenon.
 Think about it: If the government required us all to have real-time location-trackers affixed to our vehicles, it probably would (and should) trigger a full-scale revolt.
 Big-brotherish implications aside, the geek-appeal of this technology is unmistakably seductive, and it has spawned a microculture of folks whose every movement is trackable… not only by fellow hams, but also by anyone with a web browser.